farhanhubble/scikit-burn/recipes/chicken cutlet sandwich.md

 ## 🔪 Prep

 1) **Season & bread**
    Pat the cutlets dry.
-Season both sides with salt and pepper.
-   Set up 3 shallow bowls: (1) flour, (2) beaten egg, (3) panko.
+   Set up 3 shallow bowls: (1) flour mixed with the salt, black pepper, and dried parsley, (2) beaten egg, (3) panko.
-   Dredge each cutlet in flour → egg → panko.
+   Dredge each cutlet in seasoned flour → egg → panko.
 Press crumbs on firmly; rest on a rack 5–10 min so the coating sets.

 2) **Pesto mayo**
    Stir pesto, mayo, and lemon juice together.
 Adjust salt/pepper to taste.